Trent — full-stack digital marketer

 - Strategy and execution in one person

-- Speed from constraint
+- Speed from ownership

 - Transparency about what works